- TXBA Locals Join Us

 In Section 4.1, we’ll review the CAGED chord shapes, and I’ll show you which notes around each chord form can be used for embellishments.
 Learning these notes is the first step towards decoding Jimi’s style of playing.

-Well, strap in because that's where we're going in Section 5.
+You're in luck, because that's exactly what I'm going to teach you in Section 5.

 First, I’ll explain why our regular soloing shapes, primarily based on Minor Pentatonic scales, don’t work in Little Wing.
 Then, I’ll show you a simple set of shapes based on the Major Pentatonic scale that will allow you to solo correctly.